 How does deceased donation work?

 The matching process for deceased donors and living donors is the same.
-The blood group must be compatible and a crossmatch is done between donor and recipient.
+The blood types must be able to work together (be compatible).
+A crossmatch is done between donor and recipient.

-When there is no chance of recovery, the healthcare team will talk to the person’s family about the decision to stop life support and allow the person to die naturally.
+When there’s no chance of recovery, the healthcare team will talk to the person’s family or loved ones about the decision to stop life support.
+At this point organ donation is not talked about.
+This allows the person to die naturally.
 After the family decides to stop life support, the healthcare team will ask them about organ donation.

-Organ donation criteria is very strict.
+The criteria for organ donation are very strict.
 Because of this, about 1 of every 100 people who die will be able to donate their organs.

-What does the recipient learn about the deceased donor?
+What do I learn about the deceased donor?

-Standard criteria is a kidney from a donor who is less than 60 years old and has no significant health problems.
+Standard criteria is a kidney from a donor who is less than 60 years old.

-Expanded criteria is a kidney from a donor who is older than 60 years and who may have problems with high blood pressure or high creatinine, or who may have died from a stroke.
+Expanded criteria is a kidney from a donor who is 60 years of age or older; or a donor who is aged 50 – 59 years with other medical problems such as high blood pressure, high creatinine, or who may have died from a stroke.
 These transplanted kidneys don’t tend to last as long as standard criteria kidneys.
-Some recipients will still benefit from this type of kidney transplant.
-Please talk to your transplant team if you have questions about this type of kidney.
+Some recipients will still benefit from this type of kidney transplant when compared to the risk of staying on dialysis.

-Exceptional distribution donor isn’t about the quality of the kidney, but rather the donor’s medical and/or social history.
+Exceptional distribution refers to the infection risk associated with the donor kidney.
+It isn’t about the quality of the kidney, but rather the donor’s medical or social history.
+It also refers to kidneys that come from donors with other medical conditions.
 For example, there may be no one who can give information about the donor’s history, previous blood transfusions, or previous surgery.
 But the kidney is working well enough to be considered for transplant.
-(The transplant doctor wouldn’t offer a kidney that won't work well enough.)
+The transplant team won’t offer a kidney that doesn't work well enough.

 Some examples of an exceptional distribution donor include a donor:

-- whose travel history is unknown and may have been exposed to Zika virus, TB (tuberculosis), or other infectious diseases but at the time of donation there is no evidence of active infection with any of them.
+- whose travel history is unknown and may have been exposed to Zika virus, TB (tuberculosis), or other infectious diseases, but at the time of donation there’s no signs of active infection

-- who tested positive for a particular infection that can be treated
+- who tested positive for an infection that can be treated

-- with high risk sexual or substance abuse behaviors.
-This may put the recipient at a very small risk (less than 0.5%) of certain infections such as hepatitis B, hepatitis C, or human immunodeficiency virus (HIV).
+- with high risk sexual or substance use behaviours.
+This may put the recipient at a very small risk (less than 0.5%) of infections such as hepatitis B, hepatitis C, or human immunodeficiency virus (HIV)